 “It’s like a mixed bag.
 I’m very, very grateful to know that he was with his son.
 That’s his only son.
 He loves his son, but it’s so sad that was with him.
 There’s survivor’s guilt.
 There is ‘that he was in my arms and took his last breath’ devastation.
 You just can’t un-see that, un-live that,” Southall concluded.

-Visitation is August 10 from 11 am until the time of service at noon in St. John Missionary Baptist Church.Grab the FREE WDTN News App for iPhone or Android.
+Visitation is August 10 from 11 am until the time of service at noon in St. John Missionary Baptist Church.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.